 Be sure to research camping and/or hotel spots beforehand to see which ones will best suit your needs, as some may require booking in advance.

 Where to eat?
 Or should I take my food with me?

-Tuscany is a huge region of 8,900 square miles, so there are a plethora of food options available, depending on where exactly you will be travelling.
-However, since Tuscany (and Italy in general) is widely known and lauded for its rich culinary culture, you will not be hard pressed in finding a huge variety of restaurants, delis, cafes, and bars for a meal or a snack!
+Tuscany is a huge region of 8,900 square miles, so there are a plethora of food options available, depending on where exactly you will be traveling.
+However, since Tuscany (and Italy in general) is widely known and lauded for its rich culinary culture, you will not be hard-pressed in finding a huge variety of restaurants, delis, cafes, and bars for a meal or a snack!

 Some examples of Tuscan cuisine include stews and soups, cured meats, cheeses, pizza, pasta, sandwiches, gelato, and much more.
-You can also look at various food blogs to see which spots travellers recommend.
+You can also look at various food blogs to see which spots travelers recommend.

 If you are exploring more countryside or mountainous regions, be wary that you may not come across as many frequent places for food as you would within cities.
 If you are primarily sticking to rural landscapes on your e-bike trip, it’s always a good idea to pack food and/or snacks that will help you sustain your energy.

 What gear should I take on the trip?